zainforbjs/cfwheels/guides/working-with-cfwheels/configuration-and-defaults.md

 ### Where Configurations Happen

-You will find configuration files in the `config` folder of your CFWheels application.
-In general, most of your settings will go in `config/settings.cfm`.
+You will find configuration files in the `app/config` folder of your CFWheels application.
+In general, most of your settings will go in `app/config/settings.cfm`.

 You can also set values based on what environment you have set.
 For example, you can have different values for your settings depending on whether you're in `development` mode or `production` mode.
 See the chapter on [Switching Environments](switching-environments.md) for more details.